 After the CBT Assessment, the therapist maybe able to give you the assessment outcome straight away, or within 24 hours if they need to discuss your case with a colleague.

 Suitable - This means that CBT therapy is suited to your current problem and is the best type of therapy to help you overcome the current problems.
 Once you have been found suitable, you are able to commence with your CBT therapy sessions.

-Not Suitable - This means that from the factors in the Initial Assessment we DO NOT feel that CBT therapy would be beneficial for your current problems, as there maybe a better type of therapy more suited to help you to overcome the current problems you maybe experiencing.
+Not Suitable - This means that from the factors in the CBT Assessment we DO NOT feel that CBT therapy would be beneficial for your current problems, as there maybe a better type of therapy more suited to help you to overcome the current problems you maybe experiencing.

 Clients who are found UNSUITABLE for our service are fully supported and signposted to services we feel that maybe better geared up to support you with your current problems.
 These services are more than likely based locally, would require you to self-refer, and maybe free or services which incur a charge for therapy.